-Regardless of which sector or industry you work in, everybody has version of a ‘work wardrobe’, whether this is a version of their everyday look, a set of uniforms, personal protective equipment or a selection of suits or smart attire.
-If you are a limited company director, or sole trader, can you claim work clothes as an expense against your tax bill?
+Regardless of which sector or industry you work in, everybody has a version of a ‘work wardrobe’.
+This may be a version of their everyday look, a uniform, PPE or a selection of suits or smart attire.

 What you can’t claim for